Soundhound AI, Inc. (SOUN) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 Shareholders with losses of $50,000 or more are encouraged to contact the firm.

-LOS ANGELES, April 28, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to SoundHound AI, Inc. ("SoundHound" or the "Company") (NASDAQ: SOUN ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 30, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against SoundHound AI, Inc. ("SoundHound" or the "Company") (NASDAQ: SOUN ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SOUNDHOUND AI, INC. (SOUN), CLICK HERE BEFORE MAY 27, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR SOUNDHOUND INVESTMENTS, CLICK HERE BEFORE MAY 27, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?